Now freely downloadable worldwide, as a protest against censorship

 What the Book Reveals: Srebrenica Cover-Up

 What prompted this institutional silence?
-The Cover-up General documents in meticulous detail how a Dutch military intelligence operation spiralled out of control.
-This operation involved spying on citizens at their civilian workplace and suppressing photographic evidence related to the 1995 Srebrenica genocide, in which over 8,000 Bosniaks (Bosnian Muslims) were killed while under the protection of Dutch UN troops.
-The film captured both Serbian war crimes and Dutch forces assisting with the deportation of Bosniaks, evidence the Dutch military sought to obscure.
+The Cover-up General documents in precise detail how a Dutch military intelligence operation spiralled out of control.
+This operation involved surveillance of civilians at their workplace and the suppression of photographic evidence related to the 1995 Srebrenica genocide, in which over 8,000 Bosniaks (Bosnian Muslims) were murdered after Dutch UN troops failed to protect their enclave.
+The film captured both Serbian war crimes and Dutch forces assisting with the deportation of Bosniaks, evidence that the Dutch military sought to obscure.

 (PDF).